 At Tillmon Behavioral Health Services LLC, your privacy is important to us.
 We are committed to protecting your privacy.
-This Practice is required by federal law to maintain the privacy of Protected Health Information (“PHI”), which is information that identifies or could be used to identify you.
-The Practice is required to provide you with this Notice of Privacy Practices, which explains the Practice's legal duties and privacy practices and your rights regarding PHI that we collect and maintain.
+This Practice is required by federal law to maintain the privacy of your Protected Health Information (“PHI”), which is information that identifies or could be used to identify you.
+Specifically, your PHI includes any health information, oral, written, or recorded, that is created or received by us, other healthcare providers, and health insurance companies or plans, that contains data, such as your name, address, date of birth or other information that could be used to identify you as the individual patient who is associated with that health information.
+This Practice is required to provide you with this Notice of Privacy Practices, which explains the Practice's legal duties and privacy practices and your rights regarding PHI that we collect and maintain.

 Your rights regarding PHI are explained below.
 To exercise these rights, please submit a written request to the Practice at the address noted below.